Matt Cardona: Developmental territories (2005–2007)

-Cardona's first WWE appearance was on April 21, 2005, on SmackDown!, where he took on Matt Morgan in a losing effort.
+Cardona's first WWE appearance was on April 21, 2005, on SmackDown!, where he lost to Matt Morgan.
 On February 24, 2006, Cardona signed a developmental contract with World Wrestling Entertainment (WWE).
 In Deep South Wrestling (DSW), he was renamed Brett Major while Myers was renamed Brian Major.
 On October 12, they won the DSW Tag Team Championship from The Untouchables (Deuce Shade and Dice Domino) and held them until the end of November, losing them to Urban Assault (Eric Pérez and Sonny Siaki).
 After the titles were vacated in the following year, they became two-time champions defeating the new team of Sonny Siaki and Afa Jr (The Samoan Swat Team) and The Blue Bloods (William Regal and Dave Taylor).
 Later in 2007 they moved to Ohio Valley Wrestling (OVW) and won the OVW Southern Tag Team Championship once, reigning from June 15 to 29.

 In March 2015, Devon Nicholson described an incident from 2006 that Bill DeMott was involved with while he was head trainer for the WWE's DSW developmental territory.
 Nicholson described an incident where Drew Hankinson was completely naked in the ring for a long period of time and gave naked stink faces to Cardona and Melissa Coates while DeMott held jelly donuts over their faces.
 The wrestlers agreed to do this (with the other talent encouraging them) to get out of regular training for that day.
 DeMott refuted the notion that it was his idea, stating that the other trainees came up with because they wanted to skip the session.